nrfconnect/sdk-nrf/samples/peripheral/802154_phy_test/README.rst

 .. _802154_phy_test:

-IEEE 802.15.4 PHY Test Tool
+IEEE 802.15.4 PHY test tool
 ###########################

 .. contents::
    :local:
    :depth: 2

-The IEEE 802.15.4 PHY Test Tool provides a solution for performing 802.15.4 RF Performance and PHY Certification tests, as well as a general evaluation of the integrated radio with IEEE 802.15.4 standard.
+The IEEE 802.15.4 PHY test tool performs 802.15.4 RF Performance and PHY Certification tests, and can also provide information for a general evaluation of the performance of the integrated 802.15.4 radio.

 Overview
 ********